srmadscience/voltdb-javacache-sandbox/README.md

 voltdb-javacache-sandbox is a Proof-Of-Concept implementation of a [JSR107](https://github.com/jsr107/jsr107spec) compliant Java Cache.

-it also includes a demo application so you can see it working.
+it also includes a sandbox application so you can see it working.

 ## Description

 This project has a class called [VoltDBCache](src/org/voltdb/jsr107/VoltDBCache.java) which implements [javax.cache.Cache](https://github.com/jsr107/jsr107spec/blob/master/src/main/java/javax/cache/Cache.java).

-This API is used as a basis for multiple imlementations:
+This API is used as a basis for multiple implementations:

 * Hazelcast / GridGain
 * Oracle Coherence